Level 3, Full Time

 Application Form to be returned to Student Services

-In addition a research project will be undertaken chosen from one of the subject areas.
+In addition a Research-based assignment will be undertaken chosen from one of the subject areas.

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.

 In addition to lesson time, you will be expected to complete about 16 hours of independent study per week.
 You will need good organisational skills.
 It is preferable that you have some IT skills (you will have an opportunity to acquire these).

 You should be aware that to meet the entry requirements for specific courses at University, you may need particular qualifications/work experience in addition to the Access qualification.
 You are advised to check the entry requirements for your intended degree course as soon as possible.
 When you attend your interview, you will be given the opportunity to discuss how any additional requirements could be met.

 Please note that the interview and assessment process will last approximately 2 hours).

 Degree or Higher Diploma course in Science that might require Chemistry, Biology, Mathematics and Physics; such as Diagnostic Radiography, Bioinformatics, or Biophysics, Physical Sciences, Medicine, Dentistry, Pharmacy, Pharmaceuticals.
 It is important that you have a good idea of which degree you wish to progress on to as this will affect which subjects you should select on your Diploma.
 Obtaining the Access to HE Diploma in Science does not guarantee entry into any HE course.

 Explore potential careers via Career Match — it provides current local data on wages and employment prospects.

 Starts 07th Sep 2018 - Ends 28th Jun 2019